elishevaelbaz/algo-practice/23-Tree Traversal/README.md

 - explore/traverse the right

 Use __recursion__
-Create a variable `data` to store the values of the nodes visitied
+Create a variable `data` to store the values of the nodes visited
-Create a variable `current` and store the root of the tree in it Write a helper function which accepts a node
+Create a variable `current` and store the root of the tree in it
+Write a helper function which accepts a node
 1. push the value of the node to the `data` variable ( -> PreOrder, for PostOrder would be 2,3,1, and InOrder would be 2,1,3 )
 2. if the node has a left property, recursively call the helper function with the left property of the current node